COVID-19 Vaccination Information

 - Public health is also working with employers in the county to offer worksite opportunities.
 If you'd like public health to come to your worksite, please contact public health at (712) 264-6380.

 - Patients of Avera Medical Group Spencer are encouraged to ask their physician about getting vaccination during their appointment.
-Parents scheduling wellness/athletic physicals for their students age 12 through 17 can ask about getting their student vaccinated with Pfizer during their clinic visit.
 Please contact Avera Medical Group Spencer at (712) 264-3500 to schedule an appointment.

 When I am scheduled to be vaccinated, what will I need to do?